ArthurMdrs/julia_to_uvm_verification/README.md

 - Example 1:

->This example includes the generation of two UVCs named "some_vip" and "another_vip".
+>This example includes the generation of two UVCs named "some_uvc" and "another_uvc".
 >All gen functions were enabled.
 >The global vectors were not overriden.

 - Example 2:

->This example includes the generation of two UVCs named "some_vip" and "another_vip".
+>This example includes the generation of two UVCs named "some_uvc" and "another_uvc".
 >All gen functions were enabled.
 >The global vectors were not overriden.
->Notice that only some_vip was included in the test and stub.
-That's because another_vip is not in the stub_if_names vector.
+>Notice that only some_uvc was included in the test and stub.
+That's because another_uvc is not in the stub_if_names vector.
->Also, the port named "data" in the stub has type NOTYPE because its name in some_vip_parameters.jl does not end with "_i" or "_o".
+>Also, the port named "data" in the stub has type NOTYPE because its name in some_uvc_parameters.jl does not end with "_i" or "_o".

 - Example 3:

->This example includes the generation of one UVC named "some_vip".
+>This example includes the generation of one UVC named "some_uvc".
 >The test and run.f gen functions were not enabled, so these files are not generated.
 >The global vectors were overriden.
 Note that pkg_classes.monitor is set to false, so the monitor is not included in the package.
 Also, gen_classes.driver is set to false, so this class is not generated.
-These overwrites can be observed in some_vip_parameters.jl.
+These overwrites can be observed in some_uvc_parameters.jl.
 >Notice that rst_is_negedge_sensitive is false, so the dut is assumed to have an active high reset.

 ## Final words